 The Unit's most important resources are its members who, coming from all walks of life and fulltime occupations, bring their talents and experience to help make a team which is successful in all the activities we undertake.
 But it's the contribution of their time that is most valued, whether on the fireground, maintaining radio watch, manning fire safety displays, or training.
 And each member attends numerous training sessions.
 The newest recruit learns the basics in a structured training programme while those older hands refresh and exercise to remain proficient.
 Safety of the individual and one's colleagues, is paramount, so constant training means that our most valuable asset, our people, are out there and out of danger with minimal risk.

-The Auckland Operational Support Unit operates a fleet of 4 vehicles and 2 trailers.
+The Auckland Operational Support Unit operates a fleet of 4 vehicles and 1 trailer (and supports the deployment of other NZFS resources from time-to-time).
 The vehicle roster ensures that there is always 1 vehicle manned 24 hours a day, every day of the year, as well as a second vehicle manned on weeknights, and every weekend.

 These 3 vehicles respond with lights and siren and carry a range of equipment most used by Operational Support at incidents, including road cones, road signs, generator/lighting set, salvage equipment, emergency helipad lighting, and light refreshments.
 Their extensive radio communication equipment, with fireground radios and links to the Fire Service and other emergency services, means that at major or long-duration incidents they can deputise as the Incident Command Vehicle.